The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 The major programs in this segment include for global strike:

 F-15 Strike Eagle,

-Financial results for BDS' MMA group were as follows:
+Financial results for BDS' BMA group were as follows:

 Deliveries of new-build production aircraft, excluding remanufactures and modifications:

-and related services: electronics and information systems, including command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR),
+electronics and information solutions, including command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR),

 cyber and information solutions, and intelligence systems; strategic missile and defense systems; space and intelligence systems,

 including satellites and commercial satellite launch vehicles; and space exploration.

 The major programs in this segment include for electronics and information systems: Family of Advanced Beyond Line-of-Sight Terminals (FAB-T); for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: International Space Station and Space Launch System (SLS).